 Graduate Employment Outlook

-Employment of licensed practical and licensed vocational nurses is projected to grow 25 percent through 2022, much faster than the average for all occupations.
+Employment of licensed practical and licensed vocational nurses is projected to grow about 9 percent through 2030, about as fast as the average for all occupations.
 As the baby-boom population ages, the overall need for healthcare services is expected to increase.
 LPNs will be needed in residential care facilities and in home health environments to care for geriatric patients.

 Graduate Starting Salary Projections